GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 ## WTO Buffer Shortage

 Received a console warning about **WTO Buffer Shortage - 80% Full** message.
 This was due to defining a new 3215 Console 01F that was enabled, but not used.
 The problem was resolved by issuing a **K Q,L=04** command from the **Master Console** (the Web interface).  **L=04** is the Console name for the Unit 01F 3215 console.
 I tried initially running this command from my **01** 3270 console that I access from  3270 emulator, but it would not accept it (apparently needed to be done from the Master Console).
-Here is the output, showing the **Display Consosoles (D C)** command before and after freeing the buffers, along with the **/K Q,L=04** command in between.
+Here is the output, showing the **Display Consoles (D C)** command before and after freeing the buffers, along with the **/K Q,L=04** command in between.

 ```
 HHC00008I /D C